eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 That way channels can be reused in different things.

 The granularity of channel types should be on its semantic level, i.e. very fine-grained:
-If a Thing measures two temperature values, one for indoor and one for outdoor, this should be modeled as two different channel types.
+If a Thing measures two temperature values, one for indoor and one for outdoor, this should be modelled as two different channel types.
-Overriding labels of a channel type must only be done if the very same functionality is offered multiple times, e.g. having an actuator with 5 relais, which each is a simple "switch", but you want to individually name the channels (1-5).
+Overriding labels of a channel type must only be done if the very same functionality is offered multiple times, e.g. having an actuator with 5 relays, which each is a simple "switch", but you want to individually name the channels (1-5).

 The following XML snippet shows a thing type definition with 2 channels and one referenced channel type: